Lucky 15 Tips

-As we have explained, a Lucky 15 is made up of 15 bets costs 15 times your unit stake.
+As we have explained, a Lucky 15 is made up of 15 bets, costing 15 times your unit stake in total.
 So, if you are going to bet Each Way, your stake is doubled the same as a straight Each Way bet.

 For example, a £1 Each Way Lucky 15 costs £1 x 15 for the win bet and £1 x 15 for the Place bet which equals £30.

 How do I put on a Lucky 15?

 Go to the bookmaker of your choice and make your four selections.